GWilloughby99/Stop-and-search-figures-year-ending-March-2020/docs/index.md

 White people remained the most common group to be stopped and searched.
 Out of the 557,054 searches, **274,265** were people of white ethnicity.

-This is over half but [white people make up a greater percentage](https://www.ethnicity-facts-figures.service.gov.uk/uk-population-by-ethnicity/national-and-regional-populations/population-of-england-and-wales/latest) of the population in England and Wales.
+This nearly half but [white people make up a greater percentage](https://www.ethnicity-facts-figures.service.gov.uk/uk-population-by-ethnicity/national-and-regional-populations/population-of-england-and-wales/latest) of the population in England and Wales.

 A better way of analysing the numbers is the rate per 1,000.